dhmay/jamstats/README.md

 Tools for making plots with roller derby game data from the [CRG scoreboard](https://github.com/rollerderby/scoreboard) (versions 4.x and 5.x). **Testimonials:**

-*Looks awesome!* --our league's head ref
+* *"Looks awesome!"* --our league's head ref

-*BLESS YOUUUUU* --somebody on Reddit
+* *"BLESS YOUUUUU"* --somebody on Reddit

-*Go you!
-This is great!* --somebody on Facebook
+* *"Go you!
+This is great!"* --somebody on the Facebook scoreboard group

 #### Features